-The price of your catalog order will ultimately be determined by the quantity, paper, ink, size, turnaround time needed, binding, and page count of your order.
+The price of your catalog order will ultimately be determined by the quantity, paper, ink and coating, size, turnaround time needed, binding, and page count of your order.

 save money on your catalog project is to use the tips in each of the sections below to bring your costs down.